Real-Time Location API with Google Maps and JavaScript (1/4)

 The web page structure should be familiar if you’ve worked with web applications in the past.
 We start with a plain HTML5 + JavaScript application that has a DIV tag for the map display.
 We include the PubNub library for real-time communications in the HEAD of the HTML page.

 It’s worth mentioning that for HTML5 location to work, you’ll be relying on the user to explicitly allow location access to your app on their device.
 Handling graceful fallback for cases where location permission is denied is beyond the scope of this tutorial.
+However, it's essential to make sure you handle these cases in your final application to provide the best user experience.

 The PubNub settings are included within a simple JavaScript map.
 You can update them with your own values as follows: